statuser/AdvancedAnalytics/DataStructures.md

 print("A(n)", product[0], "costs $", product[1])
 ```

-Unlike lists however you can assign a new value to a specific element in a tuple.
+Unlike lists however you cannot assign a new value to a specific element in a tuple.
 This tuple lives and dies together as a single piece of information.
 In programmer speak we call this property "immutable".
 If you want to change the value of a field in a tuple you will have to create a new tuple.

 The process of creating a tuple is called "packing" a tuple.
 You can also "unpack" a tuple to turn it back into its raw values.